-(1) Members of the Central Election Commission, involved on a non-permanent basis in its composition, are detached from their professional duties of permanent employment for the duration of the electoral period by the decision of the Central Election Commission.

-(2) During the electoral period the permanent members of the Central Election Commission are given an average salary raise of 35% of the average salary.
-During the electoral period, the part-time members of the Commission will receive a salary equal to the salary of the Secretary of the Central Election Commission provided for in the respective period, from the financial means allocated for elections.

-(3) In-between the electoral periods, the non-permanent members of the Commission receive an allowance of 35% of the average salary in economy for every session held by the Commission.
+- (1) Members of the Central Election Commission, involved on a non-permanent basis in its composition, are detached from their professional duties of permanent employment for the duration of the electoral period by the decision of the Central Election Commission. - (2) During the electoral period (parliamentary elections, presidential elections, general local elections, and republican referenda) the permanent members of the Central Election Commission are given an average salary raise of 35% of the average salary.
+During the electoral period, the part-time members of the Commission will receive a salary equal to the salary of the Secretary of the Central Election Commission provided for in the respective period, from the financial means allocated for elections. - (3) In-between the electoral periods, the non-permanent members of the Commission receive an allowance of 35% of the average salary in economy for every session held by the Commission.

 Article 22.
-General Responsibilities of the Central Election Commission a) study the procedure of organising and holding elections in order to improve the electoral legislation and procedures;
+General Responsibilities of the Central Election Commission